LUMC/pytest-workflow/docs/manual.rst

 If you wish to change the temporary directory in which the workflows are run use ``--basetemp <dir>`` to change pytest's base temp directory.

+.. container:: warning

-WARNING: directories defined as ``basetemp`` will have content deleted if it has the same name as any of the workflows you are running.
+  WARNING: Directories defined as ``basetemp`` will have content deleted if it has the same name as any of the workflows you are running.
 DO NOT use ``--basetemp`` on directories you care about.

 To run multiple workflows simultaneously you can use ``--workflow-threads <int>`` or ``--wt <int>`` flag.
 This defines the number